 - The thyroid gland

-- Abdominal organs such as the gallbladder, liver, pancreas, spleen and kidneys
+- Abdominal organs (ex. gallbladder, liver, pancreas, spleen, kidneys)

 - The testicles, scrotum and prostate